jan-kaczorowski/product-list-app/README.md

 - [ ] introduce validation of requests and responses against JsonSchema
 - [ ] improve error handling to have nice, structurized, uniformed errors convenient for frontend use
-- [ ] abstracted CRUD services
 - [ ] add tests for CRUD services

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...